 - In the second film, Ego the Living Planet is simply referred to by his name and never with the title.
 Similarly, Yondu calls his old Ravager captain by "Stakar" and not "Starhawk".

 - Averted with Ultron and The Vision, who have no other names.
 Vision was originally referred to as a metaphorical vision of various characters', but later Tony, and eventually Steve and Thor, use it by the end of the movie, with subsequent media confirming that it's been adopted as his official name.

 - Wanda and Pietro Maximoff are never referred to as Scarlet Witch and Quicksilver, the closest is when Tony refers to Wanda as "that little witch".
-This one is caught up in some legal ramifications - since the Maximoffs are also technically X-Men characters, a deal was made with Fox that they could appear, but could not use their codenames.

 - All this was parodied by Honest Trailers:...The Avengers roster bloats even further with Vision, Scarlet Witch and Quicksilver, who for some reason, are never called Vision, Scarlet Witch or Quicksilver.

 - The "Ant-Man" moniker is used by S.H.I.E.L.D. in its anti-Soviet propaganda films to refer to Hank Pym.
 The latter then passes the title (along with the corresponding powered suit) to Scott Lang.
 Hank also explicitly refers to his wife Janet van Dyne as "The Wasp", and Hope inherits the identity in the sequel, but in dialogue, she's only ever called by her name.